Excel VBA Boolean Operator

 VBA Boolean Operator with IF Condition

-Since the Boolean data type can hold only logical values, it is best suited to use with IF condition in VBA.
+Since the Boolean data type can hold only logical values, it is best suited to use with the IF condition in VBA.

 Code: